 If the high temperatures of the desert have got you sweating uncomfortably in summer, cool down at the minus5° Ice Bar, which is ensconced in two of Vegas' most popular resorts.
 For those not versed in "degrees Celsius," minus 5 actually equates to 23 degrees Fahrenheit.
 Guests are given insulated jackets, gloves and boots to enter this winter wonderland.
 Once inside, you'll see a bar as well as walls, sculptures and seating that are all fashioned from ice.
 The chilly cocktails – many of which are vodka-based – come served in glasses made of ice.
 And a beer ordered in here is guaranteed to stay cold!

-The Chandelier at The Cosmopolitan
+The Chandelier at The Cosmopolitan of Las Vegas

 The flowing beaded curtains that form The Chandelier's three-story structure are a visual feast for the eyes.
 On each level, you'll discover a different experience.
 The bottom, which forms the casino bar, is a high-energy area of sophistication with elegant red leather booths and wood floors.
 If adventurous cocktails are your thing, head up to the middle where bartenders shake up cool handcrafted concoctions.
 The top is something of a hideaway – perfect for a tryst!
 The Chandelier offers wraparound views of the resort, while its cocktail list showcases innovation as well as a deep-seated respect for the classics.